 personal-sized watermelon (about 3 pounds) finely grated lime zest (from 1 to 2 limes) red pepper flakes

 Lime wedges from zested lime, for serving

-Heat the grill.
-Heat an outdoor gas grill to high or prepare a charcoal grill for direct heat grilling.
+Heat the grill to high.
+Heat an outdoor gas grill to high or prepare a charcoal grill for high, direct heat grilling.

 Cut the watermelon.
 Trim the ends off the watermelon.
 Stand the watermelon on one cut end, cut in half, then cut each half in half again.
 Cut the quarters into 1/2-inch-thick slices.